Songs of Innocence and of Experience: Songs of Experience

-Songs of Experience is a poetry collection of 26 poems forming the second part of William Blake's Songs of Innocence and of Experience.
+Songs of Experience is a collection of 26 poems forming the second part of Songs of Innocence and of Experience.
 The poems were published in 1794 (see 1794 in poetry).
 Some of the poems, such as "The Little Girl Lost" and "The Little Girl Found", were moved by Blake to Songs of Innocence and were frequently moved between the two books.